xixixao/malice/malice_language_specification.md

 This the MAlice syntax specified in a PEG style (similar to PEG.js: [pegjs.majda.cz/documentation](http://pegjs.majda.cz/documentation#grammar-syntax-and-semantics-parsing-expression-types "PEG.js syntax")).

 The syntax is very permissive and does not check for natural language grammar rules (like the correct use of `.`s and `,`s).
 Arbitrary whitespace is allowed between terms and in many places not required (`x was anumber` is valid).
+Note that this grammar is defined over the stream of input characters, not tokens.

     program        = "The looking-glass hatta ()" body body           = "opened" statements "closed"